Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with

-The comparisons in Fig.~\ref{fig:pt_7TeV}, \textsc{qgsjet} has a good overall agreement with the LHCf measurements, while \textsc{epos} produces a slightly harder spectrum than LHCf data for $\pt>\gev{0.5}$.
-These two models are based on the parton-based Gribov-Regge approach and are tuned by using the present LHC data.
-The prediction of \textsc{sibyll} agrees well with the LHCf data at $8.8<y<9.2$ and $\pt<\gev{0.4}$, while the absolute yield of \textsc{sibyll} is about half the LHCf data at $y>9.2$.
-The predictions of \textsc{dpmjet} and \textsc{pythia} are compatible with LHCf data at $9.0<y<9.8$ and $\pt<\gev{0.2}$, while at $\pt>\gev{0.2}$ they become significantly harder than both LHCf data and the other model predictions.
-Generally harder spectra appearing in \textsc{sibyll}, \textsc{dpmjet}, and \textsc{pythia} can be explained by the baryon/meson production mechanism that is used by these generators.
-Especially the popcorn approach implemented in the Lund model is known to produce hard meson spectra~\cite{Andersson,Eden}.
-Indeed, only changing the tuning parameters of the popcorn approach in \textsc{dpmjet} gives a softer and consequently compatible $\pt$ spectra with the LHCf measurements, however such a crude tune may then bring changes to other distributions and bring disagreements between model predictions and the present experimental results, e.g. forward neutron $\pz$ and $\pt$ spectra.
+In the comparisons in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_7TeV_r}, \textsc{qgsjet} has good overall agreement with LHCf data, while \textsc{epos} produces a slightly harder distribution than the LHCf data for $\pt>\gev{0.5}$.
+These two models are based on the parton-based Gribov-Regge approach~\cite{Gribov1,Regge} and are tuned by using the present LHC data (ALICE, ATLAS, CMS, and TOTEM)~\cite{QGSJET,EPOS}.
+The prediction of \textsc{sibyll} agrees well with the LHCf data for $8.8<y<9.2$ and $\pt<\gev{0.4}$, while the absolute yield of \textsc{sibyll} is about half that of the LHCf data for $y>9.2$.
+The predictions of \textsc{dpmjet} and \textsc{pythia} are compatible with LHCf data for $9.0<y<9.8$ and $\pt<\gev{0.2}$, while for $\pt>\gev{0.2}$ they become significantly harder than both LHCf data and the other model predictions.
+Generally the harder distributions appearing in \textsc{sibyll}, \textsc{dpmjet}, and \textsc{pythia} can be attributed to the baryon/meson production mechanism that is used by these models.
+For example the popcorn approach~\cite{Andersson,Eden} implemented in the Lund model is known to produce hard distributions of forward mesons~\cite{Drescher2}.
+Indeed, by only changing the tuning parameters of the popcorn approach in \textsc{dpmjet} one obtains softer meson distributions and consequently $\pt$ distributions that are compatible with LHCf data.
+However such a crude tune may bring disagreements between the model predictions and other experimental results, e.g. forward neutron $\pz$ and $\pt$ distributions.